 In 2009, site formation studies were conducted using the finite element analysis (FEA) to create a program that would allow scientists to calculate the future structural strength and integrity of the ship.
 The FEA program uses experimental variables based on known processes and observable data to model the mechanical properties of the ship, dividing the surface into small shapes that reflect the deformations and deflections over time on specific parts of the vessel.

 Archaeological research allows us to apply scientific techniques to interpret the Navy’s stories and experiences in a way that educates the public and honors our veterans.
 The Navy’s sunken military craft represent a non-renewable, fragile, and untapped repository for science, technology, and history.
 Arizona is one of the most monitored wrecks in the Navy’s collection.
 Studies of Arizona have created detailed data sets of the environmental interactions between the harbor and the large steel battleship.
 These have provided an invaluable research tool to further archaeological, conservation, and technological advances in several fields.
-Archaeology also lets us see the how and why the physical ship itself changed over time to reflect its operational environment.
-Starting out as a ship designed to perform in the Atlantic, its gradual transformation to a pacific battleship, and today a memorial of submerged heritage.
+Archaeology also lets us see how and why the physical ship itself changed over time to reflect its operational environment.
+Starting out as a ship designed to perform in the Atlantic, its gradual transformation to a Pacific battleship, and today a memorial of submerged heritage.
 While it is not common to think of just how much vessels change over time and how they reflect the ideas, strategies, and people during and after its service, archaeological studies make these processes more apparent.

 Active Naval Contribution